 Current class schedules can be viewed via Minerva.

 - Have 45 discipline specific credits (university level).
 Applicants must complete the English Language Arts Self-Assessment Grid (PDF-Fillable version or Word version) to self-assess whether their background meets the 45 credit minimum requirement in their discipline.

-Courses listed must be at the 200 level or higher (no freshman level courses) and you must have received a grade of “C” or higher, per McGill standard.
+Courses listed must be at the 200 level or higher (no Foundation level courses) and you must have received a grade of “C” or higher, per McGill standard.
 These credits may be taken as part of a degree or as an independent/special student.

 Note that it is preferable to have all 45 credits of background completed prior to the start of the MATL program.
 Applicants missing up to, but not exceeding, 6 discipline-specific credits may be accepted into the MATL program.
 The completion of missing credits will be consider a condition of program completion.
 Students are strongly encouraged to complete outstanding discipline-specific credits prior to the start of the MATL program.
 In exceptional circumstances, students may be allowed to complete outstanding discipline-specific credits during the MATL program; however these credits should be completed prior to beginning the subject-area specific methods course.
 Failure to complete outstanding discipline-specific credits may result is a deferral of the first internship placement.
 This deferral will result in a significant delay in the students program completion.